-This page allows you to save or restore your system configuration, reset, or reboot the DAP-1520.
-To access this page, point to the Management drop down menu at the top of the page, and select System.
+This page allows you to save or restore your system configuration, reset, or reboot the DAP-1610.
+To access this page, click the Management drop down menu at the top of the page, and select System.
 Click Save at any time to save the changes you have made on this page.